mattermost/docs/source/developer/interactive-message-buttons.rst

   Give your action a descriptive name.

 URL
   The actions are backed by an integration that handles HTTP POST requests when users clicks the message button.
 The URL parameter determines where this action is sent to.
-The request contains an ``application/x-www-form-urlencoded`` JSON string. // XXX @ccbrown is this correct?
+The request contains an ``application/json`` JSON string.

 Context // XXX @ccbrown Need a bit of help to more specifically explain this parameter.
   The requests sent to the specified URL contain the user id and any context that was provided in the action definition as follows: